vatme/Lebanon/README.md

 1. Download the zip file of this sector file by clicking the Download Zip button on the right side.
 2. Extract the zip file anywhere on your computer.
+3. Open the extracted files and copy the DataFiles folder, OLBB.ese, and OLBB.sct files and replace the same files in your current Lebanon folder.
 3. Open the extracted files and copy the DataFiles folder and OLBB.ese file.
 Go to your current sector file folder for OLBB and replace the DataFiles and .ese file with the ones you just copied.

 ##Support